agorischek/e-n-v/packages/models/README.md

   - `"off"`, `"disabled"`, `"inactive"`, `"no"` → `"false"`
 - **`enum`**: Pass-through (no transformation)

-### `EnvSpec` Class
+### `EnvModel` Class

-The specification container with resolved schemas and preprocessor configuration.
+The model container with resolved schemas and preprocessor configuration.

 #### Properties